Achievements

 Finalist

-The hackathon had an open problem statement about adding value to Indian middle-class residential properties through technological solutions.
-My proposal idea was called 'Reassurance Chatbot'.
-My proposal involved developing a personalized chatbot to provide reassurance to customers who have invested in under-construction projects.
+The problem statement was to add value to Indian middle-class residential properties through technological solutions.
+My proposal involved developing a personalized chatbot to provide answers, clarifications and reassurances to under-construction homebuyers.
+The chatbot would provide customers with real-time construction updates and leverage NL-to-SQL techniques to answer customer-specific queries.

 Semi-Finalist

-The hackathon had an open problem statement about innovating sythetic data usage in sectors with limited real datasets.
-My proposal was called "Signalytics" which was a simulation & analytics tool for testing different kinds of dynamic traffic signal scheduling algorithms for various traffic conditions.
+The problem statement was to innovate synthetic data usage in sectors with limited real datasets.
+My proposal was a simulation & analytics tool for testing different kinds of dynamic traffic signal scheduling algorithms for various traffic conditions.
+This would help in quantitatively judging different algorithms for traffic signal scheduling.

 Top 30 Rank

-I secured a top 30 ranking in this national-level Machine Learning hackathon.
-The competition was organized by Univ.AI.
+Hosted by Univ.AI, I secured a top 30 ranking in this national-level Machine Learning hackathon.

 IET Present Around The World 2020